-Doors open at 6 PM, services begin at 6:30 PM, and there is a catered dinner and potluck dessert following the service that requires pre-registration.
+Doors open at 6 PM, services begin at 6:30 PM, and there is usually a catered dinner and potluck dessert following the service that requires pre-registration.
 Babysitting for tots, interactive children’s activities, and teen programming is available on-site.

 All Saturday Morning Shabbats will take place at 1 Grand Army Plaza in Prospect Heights, Brooklyn.
 Doors open at 9:30 AM, services begin at 10 AM.
 Babysitting for tots and interactive children’s activities for kids 5-12 is available on-site.